- Location: Delaware

 The drinking laws for youth are different than adults 21 years or older.
 If you are underage and convicted of DUI at the regular BAC levels, you will lose your driving privilege until you are 21 years old.

 Lower BAC levels have consequences for younger drivers.
-The DMV has a zero tolerance policy that applies to all drivers younger than 21.
+The DMV has a zero tolerance policy that applies to all drivers younger than 21 years old.
 Off-highway recreational vehicles (OHRVs) are popular with young people, and you will need to remember that the DUI rules apply to OHRV and mopeds too.

 There are fines and suspensions outlined in the Driver's Manual for underage drinking and driving.
-In fact, if you don't have a driver's license but are in control of a vehicle and have had just one drink you can be fined $200, $400, or $1,000 depending on your driving record.
+In fact, if you don't have a driver's license but are in control of a vehicle and have had just one drink you can be fined $200 for your 1st offense and up to $1,000 for a subsequent offense.

 Being inexperienced is challenging enough when it comes to road safety; don't make things harder for yourself by introducing alcohol or drugs.
 Designated drivers are a smart way to remain safe.